luchak/rp8/docs/user_guide.md

 drum sounds and synth sounds fit together better.
 There's just one knob - try adjusting it and see if you like the results!

-The technical details: this compressor uses linear scaling (not logarithmic) with a hard knee, a fixed ratio of 4, and fixed attack and release times of approximately 2.5ms and 60ms, respectively.
+Technical details: this compressor uses linear scaling (not logarithmic) with a hard knee, a fixed ratio of 4, and fixed attack and release times of approximately 2.5ms and 60ms, respectively.

 ## Keyboard Controls